ahmohbati/SecOn/CloudClient.md

 **This cloud client is considered experimental.
 USE AT YOUR OWN RISK!**

+This guide was written for Security Onion 12.04 and has NOT been tested with Security Onion 14.04 yet.
+If you test with Security Onion 14.04 successfully, please update this Wiki page to reflect that.

 #### Security Onion Sensor ####

 We first start with our Security Onion sensor.
 Run Security Onion Setup Phase 1 (Network Configuration), allow it to write your `/etc/network/interfaces` file, but DON'T reboot at the end: